International Relations Certificate

-The international relations certificate is for those who are interested in international affairs and who are considering careers in this field (e.g., working for the U.S. government's foreign policy or intelligence agencies; foreign policy think tanks; international non-governmental organizations).
+The certificate in international relations is designed for students who are interested in international affairs and who are considering careers in this field (e.g., working for the U.S. government's foreign policy or intelligence agencies; foreign policy think tanks; international non-government organizations).

-The international relations certificate requires a combined 3.0 GPA for all certificate coursework
+The international relations certificate requires a combined 3.0 GPA for all certificate coursework, which includes

 INR 2001 Introduction to International Relations and